 Access a brochure on Hypha’s PolyCYPs+ kits.
 The kits contain 20 enzymes effective for producing a wide range of phase 1 metabolites.
 As well as 18 PolyCYPs enzymes, the kit also contains human aldehyde oxidase (AOX1) and the main human hepatic flavin-containing monooxygenase (FMO3), with other human FMO isoforms also available from Hypha.

-Our other one-stop shop solutions for accessing and characterising metabolites
+Other one-stop shop solutions for accessing and characterising metabolites

 Hypha’s One-Stop Metabolite Shop enables synthesis, purification and characterization of all the main types of mammalian phase 1 and 2 metabolites.